Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Study Design

 \para{Procedure Overview.} Prior to the experiment, participants were required to take an elevator ride from the ground floor to the experiment floor (2nd floor) and wait at the elevator door for the research team.
 This procedure was designed to minimize any prior exploration or accumulation of spatial knowledge about the experimental environment.
 The study lasted approximately one hour in total:

 \begin{itemize}[leftmargin=*, noitemsep] \item \emph{\underline{Introduction (10mins)}}: Participants first provided informed consent and were explicitly informed about the performance-based incentives.
-Next, participants received a detailed tutorial that explained the study motivation, the AVP's calibration and usage, and task procedures.
+Next, participants received a detailed tutorial that explained the AVP's calibration, its usage, and task procedures.

-\item \emph{\underline{Training Tasks (10mins)}}: Participants completed four training trials -- one per condition -- to familiarize themselves with the task and visualizations.
+\item \emph{\underline{Training Tasks (10mins)}}: Participants completed four training trials, one per condition, to familiarize themselves with the task and visualizations.
+The participant locations and target locations were different in the training trials than in the experimental trials (see supplementary materials).
 In these trials, after participants made their selections, the optimal target was explicitly highlighted to illustrate optimal decision-making.
 Participants were encouraged to ask questions and were informed they could withdraw at any point.